 Regular admission (including tickets purchased online) is $25 for adults, $17 for Seniors (65 and over), $12 for students, and free for children under 12 with an adult.

-If these prices are too much for you, don’t be dismayed.
-The Met has a policy of allowing you to pay what you choose when you buy tickets at the ticket counter.
+If you are a New Yorker and these prices are too much for you, don’t be dismayed.
+The Met has a policy of allowing New Yorkers (the entire state) to pay what you choose when you buy tickets at the ticket counter.
+You must show some kind of New York address identification.

 Tickets include same day admission to The Met Fifth Avenue, The Met Brauer, and The Met Cloisters.